First-Order Algorithms Without Lipschitz Gradient: A Sequential Local Optimization Approach: The Sequential Local Optimization framework

-In addition to the gradient projection soubroutine, we also propose a normalized gradient desent subroutine to solve the problem, which is formally described as follows. \begin{defn}[Normalized gradient descent subroutine] For any differentiable function $f$, constants $\eta,L >0$, and a point $x$.
-We define the normalized gradient descent subroutine as
+In addition to the gradient projection subroutine, we also propose a truncated gradient descent (TGD) subroutine to solve the problem, which is formally described as follows. \begin{definition}[Truncated gradient descent subroutine] For any differentiable function $f$, constant $L,d >0$, and a point $x$.
+We define the truncated gradient descent subroutine as

-\end{defn} Similar to the gradient projection subroutine, the normalized gradient descent subroutine also does not require any second-order information of $f$, we can default $L_2^\tau = \textbf{null}$.
-Furthermore, unlike the projected gradient descent update, this update is not dependent on the initial solution $x^{\tau}_0$, nor on the radius $D$.
-Therefore, we can use the following short-handed notation to denote this subroutine:

-In this update, when the norm of the gradient $\nabla f(x^\tau_k)$ is not very large (smaller than $L^{\tau}_1 \cdot d$), then we proceed with a regular gradient descent step with stepsize $\left(L^{\tau}_1\right)^{-1}$.
-Otherwise, we proceed with a normalized gradient descent step with length $d$.
-Therefore, under both cases we have